Category Archives: Frontages

 Shoup calls the impacts of parking space cruising “astonishing,” and he’s right.
 The unnecessary traffic congestion hurts downtown businesses and activities.
 The extra miles traveled waste gasoline and generate pollution.
 If curb parking could somehow be freed up so that it was always easy to find a space, then that extra waste and pollution could be eliminated.

 One solution is free-market parking.
 Set parking meter prices so that 85% of spaces are occupied and 15% are open at any given moment.
-This idea has been getting more attention lately, and Redwood City, CA is the locality that has put the most advanced implementation into action.
+This idea has been getting more attention lately, and Redwood City, CA, is the locality that has put the most advanced implementation into action.

 Read more